 For Norwich theatres, click on this page to find links to Theatre Royal Norwich, Norwich Playhouse, Norwich Puppet Theatre, Maddermarket Theatre and Sewell Barn Theatre

 Stay active and keep fit playing Ten Pin Bowling, Roller Skating, Swimming and lots more.
-Swim at Victory Swim and Fitness, North Walsham, Splash, Sheringham, and Riverside Leisure Centre, Norwich.
+Swim at Victory Swim and Fitness, North Walsham and Riverside Leisure Centre, Norwich.
+Sheringham will have a new pool due to open later in 2021.
+You can also hire Skipjack Leisure Pool for private use in Ingworth which is 15-30 minutes drive from the properties.
 Bowl at Strikers, North Walsham or Hollywood Bowl, Norwich.
 Finally, you can roller skate at Funkys in Norwich where they also have an indoor play area.

 Norfolk has more than 50 museums in total and so there are plenty to choose from whatever the weather.